IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/04_Tooltips/04_igGrid_Popover_Style_for_Tooltips.md

 The following table lists the topics required as a prerequisite to understanding this topic.

-- [Touch Support for Ignite UI Controls](Touch-Support-for-NetAdvantage-for-jQuery-Controls.html): This topic introduces to user to the new updates that jQuery controls has to support touch interactions.
+- [Touch Support for %%ProductName%% Controls](Touch-Support-for-NetAdvantage-for-jQuery-Controls.html): This topic introduces to user to the new updates that jQuery controls has to support touch interactions.

 - [igGrid™ Tooltips Overview](igGrid-Tooltips-Overview.html): This topic shows how to enable and use `igGrid` tooltips.